 Bootcamp were a Baltimore based band that were active between 1979 and 1985.
 Though a local draw card alongside the likes of Face Dancer, The Shooze (who would eventually become Kix) and The Ravyns, the band were unable to land a major label contract.
 Bootcamp released three official EP’s in 1979, 1984 and 1985.
 There was also an unofficial EP which appear to be demo versions of their material, plus a radio station appearance on the Rock 98 Vol 3 LP from 1984.

-Upon listening to these guys, musically Bootcamp fuse together other 80’s bands such as The Producers, The Outfield.
+Upon listening to these guys, musically Bootcamp fuse together other 80’s bands such as The Producers, Life By Night and on occasion The Outfield.
 My initial reaction to them from a few years ago was that they played in a bombastic pomp style.
 Deeper inspection suggests that this is not the case.

 There are twelve on board this CD.
 Two from 1979, five from 1984 and four from 1985.
 That makes eleven, the extra track is one called ‘Boots’.
 This Retrospect reissue has scrambled the track listing all over the place, but for the purposes of this article, I will assemble the songs in order of their three EPs.